jimmejardine/qiqqa-open-source/README.md

 Then simply go to `./Qiqqa.Build/` and run `go.bat` to build the latest version into the `Qiqqa.Build/Packages` directory.

+(Alternatively, when using `bash` on Windows, you may execute `./build-installer.sh` from the repository base directory to accomplish the same as when you'ld have executed `go.bat`.)

 Would anyone who is interested in contributing towards this repository please contact @jimmejardine...